VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 Result of running the program is as shown in Figure 1.

-__Prompt__ If MiniGUI has already been configured as MiniGUI-Threads, you need not start up mginit programs.
+__PROMPT__ If MiniGUI has already been configured as MiniGUI-Threads, you need not start `mginit` programs.
 One MiniGUI-Threads application can be run directly from the console.

 ### Components of MiniGUI

-Besides core library libminigui, MiniGUI also includes five other components (libraries): mGUtils, mGPlus, mGEff, and mGNCS.
-If you use functions provided by these components in your program, you may need to include the corresponding header files in your program and link the corresponding libraries when compiling the application.
+Besides core library `libminigui_procs`, `libminigui_ths`, or `libminigui_sa`,
+MiniGUI also includes five other components (libraries): mGUtils, mGPlus, mGEff, mGNCS, and mGNCS4Touch.
+If you use
+functions provided by these components in your program, you may need to include the corresponding header files in your program and link the corresponding libraries when compiling the application.